Technical Onboarding - Productive Teams from Day 1

 - Headsets, especially for teams with frequent customer contact

-- External keyboard and mouse for ergonomic work
+- External keyboard and mouse for ergonomic working

 - Docking station for connecting additional devices

-Don't forget: If you want employees to have access to important documents while on the road, don't forget to take out the corresponding mobile communications contracts.
+Don't forget: If you want employees to have access to important documents while on the move, don't forget to take out the corresponding mobile phone contracts.

-Note: Especially in the area of technology, delivery times are currently still a big problem and you should not assume immediate availability.
-Needs should be clarified early on with the new employees and the products ordered in good time.
+Please note: Delivery times are still a major problem, especially in the area of technology, and you should not assume immediate availability.
+Needs should be clarified with the new employees at an early stage and the products ordered in good time.

 Software & Licenses

-Technology alone is no longer enough in today's world.
-Many tasks can only be performed efficiently with the right software.
-So in addition to the technical equipment, the appropriate software or the respective licenses must be procured.
-Software equipment today includes:
+Nowadays, technology alone is no longer enough.
+Many tasks can only be completed efficiently with the right software.
+In addition to the technical equipment, the appropriate software and the relevant licenses must also be procured.
+Software equipment today includes

 - Office programs

-- Messenger tools such as Slack, Microsoft Teams, and the like.
+- Messenger tools such as Slack, Microsoft Teams, etc.

 - Project management tools such as Asana, Jira or similar.

-- Data & document storage services like Google Drive, Microsoft OneDrive or similar.
+- Services for data & document storage such as Google Drive, Microsoft OneDrive or similar.

 - Other task-specific tools, e.g. Adobe Creative Cloud